4.3 Fun with collections

 Exercise 4.7: Odd and non prime integers

 A sister enumerator to #select: is #collect:.
 It returns a new collection of the same size, with each element transformed by a block of code.
-When searching perfect cubic roots, it is useful to know about some cubes:
+When searching for perfect cubic roots, it is useful to know about some cubes:

 (1 to: 10) collect: [:n | n cubed]